cncf/tag-security/assessments/projects/cni/self-assessment.md

 ### Incident Response Process

 The CNI team does not have an incident response process defined.
+If a security issue is found, it is suggested to report privately to the email addresses listed in the MAINTAINERS file.

 ## Appendix